fpacanowski/ruby-concurrency-examples/README.md

 (jump into new terminal tab)

 now we will compare sending request to http server using solutions, which were used in previous chapter.
-Unfortunatelly ractors does not support making http requests inside them.
-So we added async gem to bundle.
+Unfortunatelly ractors does not support making http requests inside them with standard NET::HTTP.
+So we added httpray gem to send http non-blocking requests.

 `ruby io_bound_http.rb`